 – Professor Suzanne Fortier, President and Vice-Chancellor, McGill University.

-Graduating scholars join a network of 450 alumni and several hundred of our supporters who collaborate and support each other in leading and serving with integrity.
-Across Canada and the world, our alumni remain connected to one another through gatherings organized by regional coordinators and Connexion weekend.
+Graduating scholars join a network of 615 alumni and several hundred of our supporters who collaborate and support each other in leading and serving with integrity.
+Across Canada and the world, our alumni remain connected to one another through gatherings organized by regional hub coordinators and Connexion weekend.

-– François Tanguay-Renaud (BMO Loran Scholar ’98), Law Professor & Director, Jack & Mae Nathanson Centre on Transnational Human Rights, Crime & Security.
+– François Tanguay-Renaud (BMO Loran Scholar ’98), Associate Professor & Director, Jack & Mae Nathanson Centre on Transnational Human Rights, Crime & Security, York University.
 Read more.

 Orientation & Graduation